amrdesai/mapty-workout-tracker/README.md

 ## About
 - Track your workouts
 - User can track Running & Cycling by clicking on the location
-- This app uses Geolocation API and [Leaflet JS API](https://leafletjs.com/)
+- This app uses Geolocation API to fetch user location
+- App generates map to UI using [Leaflet JS Library](https://leafletjs.com/)